Students being educated for the farming, forestry and horticultural industry are being encouraged to apply for funding.

-The Swales Trust Fund, which is administered by Cumbria Community Foundation, provides awards up to £1,000 to support students who are working towards land-based qualifications.
-Examples of activities supported include study materials, specialist equipment and exceptional study travel costs.
+The Swales Trust Fund, administered by Cumbria Community Foundation, awards grants of around £500 to support students who are working towards land-based qualifications.
+The funding can be used to purchase study materials, specialist equipment and towards course fees and exceptional travel costs.

-Students who are studying in Cumbria will be given priority.
-Individuals who are living in Cumbria but are studying outside the county at appropriate institutions, will also be considered.
+Students must live in Cumbria and those studying in Cumbria will be given priority.
+However, students studying outside the county at appropriate institutions will also be considered.
 There are no age restrictions on who can apply.